Bird song cabin

 After a working up an appetite hooking onto some of the monsters in the lake, we rush back to the campsite to devour the breakfast buffet.

-After a hearty breakfast, we’ll leave to retrieve the camera trap.
-What may have crossed the trap during the night?
+On the final morning, we return to the lake to try our hand at another chance at angling, and after a hearty breakfast, we’ll leave to retrieve the camera trap.
+What may have crossed the trap during the two nights?
 Once the camera trap is checked, we’ll continue on our birdwatching trail.
 This is a great opportunity for the children to learn how to identify and study the diverse birdlife and how to approach birds without disturbing them.

-During the last hour of the camp, Phillip will help put together the bird checklist and talk about wildlife conservation and the steps we can take in order to make a change.
+During the last hour of the camp, Phillip & Sam will help put together the bird checklist and talk about wildlife conservation and the steps we can take in order to make a change.

 Pricing : Including GST